Hemorhoids NYC | Best in Class NYC Hemorrhoids Doctor

 - Appearance of anal tissue pads or sensitive lumps

-We urge you to consult the NYC hemorrhoids specialist, Dr. Shawn Khodadadian if you experience any of these hemorrhoid symptoms.
+We urge you to consult one of our NYC hemorrhoids specialists if you experience any of these hemorrhoid symptoms.

 Who gets hemorrhoids?
 Hemorrhoids can affect both women and men of all ages, increasing in occurrence after age 30.
 As many as 50% of all Americans over age 50 will have experienced hemorrhoids.
 At Manhattan Gastroenterology in NYC, the doctor successfully treats patients who have hemorrhoids of all ages, ethnicities, and genders daily.

 What is the most effective way to treat hemorrhoids?
 While there are many techniques for eliminating problem hemorrhoids, IRC has been shown to be effective and fast acting.
-Dr. Khodadadian, a best in class Upper East Side NYC gastroenterologist has completed special training in applying IRC and has treated multitudes of patients successfully with this procedure.
-Dr. Khodadadian also perform rubber band ligation for hemorrhoid treatment and refers for surgery as needed.
+Our doctors, best in class Upper East Side NYC gastroenterologists have completed special training in applying IRC and have treated multitudes of patients successfully with this procedure.
+Our doctors also perform rubber band ligation for hemorrhoid treatment and refers for surgery as needed.